hyperledger/besu/docs/Tutorials/Create-Permissioned-Network.md

 !!! example "permissions_config.toml"
     ```toml
     accounts-whitelist=["0xfe3b557e8fb62b89f4916b721be55ceb828dbd73", "0x627306090abaB3A6e1400e9345bC60c78a8BEf57"]

-    nodes-whitelist=["enode://<publicKeyNode1 ex 0x>@127.0.0.1:30303","enode://<publicKeyNode2 ex 0x>@127.0.0.1:30304","enode://<publicKeyNode3 ex 0x>@127.0.0.1:30305"]
+    nodes-whitelist=[]
     ```

-Replace the public key as indicated for each enode URL with the [node public keys](#2-get-node-public-keys).

-The permissions configuration file includes:

-* First two accounts from the genesis file.
+The permissions configuration file includes the first two accounts from the genesis file.

-* Enode URLs for each node.
+Permissioned nodes are added using the JSON-RPC API after starting the nodes.

 !!! note
     Permissions are specified at the node level.
 The [`permissions_config.toml`](../Permissions/Permissioning.md#permissions-configuration-file)